Cristian Mena: Arizona Diamondbacks

 The White Sox traded Mena to the Arizona Diamondbacks on February 3, 2024, in exchange for Dominic Fletcher.
 He was optioned to the Triple–A Reno Aces to begin the 2024 season.
 On July 3, Mena was promoted to the major leagues for the first time.
 He made his major league debut the same day against the Los Angeles Dodgers, allowing four runs on four hits with two strikeouts over three innings.
 On August 2, it was announced that Mena would likely miss the remainder of the season after suffering a right forearm strain.

 Mena was optioned to Triple-A Reno to begin the 2025 season.
 He was recalled to the Diamondbacks on June 1, 2025.
-In three appearances for Arizona, Mena posted a 1-0 record and 1.35 ERA with eight strikeouts across 6 2/3 innings pitched.
+In three appearances for Arizona, Mena posted a 1–0 record and 1.35 ERA with eight strikeouts across 6 2/3 innings pitched.
 He was placed on the injured list on June 7, due to a teres major strain.
 Mena was transferred to the 60-day injured list on June 10.

+On March 25, 2026, Mena was placed on the 60-day injured list due to a right shoulder strain.
+On June 2, it was announced that Mena would undergo shoulder surgery, likely ending his season.